 Of course, you do not want your online store to stand still.
 But to make any changes to its look, you must first know what your users need.
 After all, it is your audience that brings you profit.

 How to find out the opinion of your customers without asking them directly?
-Perform Shopify A/B tests.
+Perform A/B tests on your Shopify store.
 Thanks to them and their careful analysis, you will understand what needs to change on your website.

 For about a decade, we at GenovaWebArt have specialized in building one-of-a-kind designs, developing custom apps for online shops, and conducting numerous A/B tests.
 So, if you need help with A/B testing, you may contact us directly.